Anna Biller: 1994–2007: Short films and Viva

+2008–2016: The Love Witch

 Biller's second feature film, The Love Witch, premiered in 2016 at the International Film Festival Rotterdam.
 The film is a twist on classic serial killer films, featuring a woman who kills through calculated sexuality and "love magic," causing her male victims to fall too much in love.
 In The Love Witch, Samantha Robinson portrays the protagonist, Elaine, whose quest for love serves as a critique of patriarchal ideals and the objectification of women.
 Biller describes the film as addressing "how being a woman in our society can drive you crazy."
 It evokes the sexploitation of women in Hammer horror films, and was shot entirely on film in order to recreate the old Hollywood style.
-The film took Biller seven years to complete because of her attention to detail in directing, writing, costume and set design, and work with her cinematographer.
+The film took Biller seven years to complete, five of which were pre-production and two were post-production, because of her attention to detail in directing, writing, costume and set design, and work with her cinematographer.
+Biller completed all of the sets and costumes herself, as there was no budget left to hire pre-production designers.
+In an interview with Colin McCormack for Sag Indie, Biller shared that all of the costumes were sewn and designed in her house, “...
+I have a little sewing room in my house.
+And it’s actually not even large enough to accommodate an assistant.
+We thought we could get the budget together for me to get me an assistant to help with hems and ironing and stuff, but I didn’t have space.”
+The film was shot in Northern California, and Elaine’s Victorian style house was located in Arcata.
+In order to achieve the vintage glamorous Hollywood aesthetic, Biller paid immense attention to the lighting.
+In the same interview with McCormack, Biller commented, “Yeah, the lighting is the most important thing.
+We also used vintage lenses and that helps too.
+But it’s every little thing – it’s the lighting, the lensing, and even the size of lenses you choose.
+They didn’t use a lot of wide-angle lenses in those days.”

 Richard Brody of The New Yorker said of The Love Witch, "Biller puts genre to the test of do-it-yourself artistry, and puts feminist ideology itself to the test of style.
 The film pulsates with furious creative energy throughout, sparking excitement and giddy amazement that it even exists."
 In May 2016, The Love Witch was acquired for distribution by Oscilloscope Laboratories.
 The Love Witch was included in many lists for the best films of 2016, including those of The New Yorker and IndieWire.
 It won in a tie for the Trailblazer Award and Best Costume Design at the Chicago Indie Critics Awards, and also won the Michael Cimino Best Film Award at the American Independent Film Awards.